 Our Compensation Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
-During 2021, the Compensation Committee met five times.
+During 2022, the Compensation Committee met five times.
 The Compensation Committee charter can be found in the Corporate Governance section of the Investors section of our website at www.shockwavemedical.com.
-Information on or accessible through our website is not incorporated by reference in this Proxy Statement.
 The Compensation Committee charter grants the Compensation Committee sole authority to retain or obtain the advice of a compensation consultant, legal counsel or other adviser, including the authority to approve such advisers' reasonable compensation.
 The Compensation Committee may select such advisers, or receive advice from any other adviser, only after taking into consideration all factors relevant to that person's independence from management, including those independence factors enumerated by the SEC and Nasdaq rules.